How do I back up my WordPress website? 4 essential methods

 “Scheduled backups usually fail, and it is necessary to perform them manually.”

-I cannot share this – in my experience, automatic backups in Duplicator Pro work very reliably.
+I cannot share this, as in my experience automatic backups in Duplicator Pro work very reliably.
 I seldom see failed scheduled backups.

 Duplicator Pro: Price and support options

-I find the pricing plans for all WordPress backup plugins are more or less in the same range.
+I find that the pricing plans for all WordPress backup plugins are roughly the same.
 This is generally true, with plugins like the BackWPup, showcased in the range.
-The pricing/subscription plans are distinctive between the websites one can back up, using the website name as a reference.
+The pricing/subscription plans differ between the websites one can back up, with the website name used as the reference.

-The basic plan, $49/year, allows one to back up two websites, or the Plus plan, allows a backup of five websites for $99/year.
+The basic plan, $49/year, allows backup of two websites, and the Plus plan, which allows backup of five websites, costs $99/year.
 In comparison, UpdraftPlus Premium isn’t as generous as Duplicator, with the lowest tier.

 You can find Duplicator Free in the WordPress repository.
 The Free version doesn’t have a scheduling feature crucial for backing up WordPress websites, much like BackWPup’s notable backup scheduling feature.
 Nevertheless, the Free version can be useful for migrating a website to a different hosting service.
 In this process, the WordPress core files are included in a Duplicator package, implying there’s no need to install WordPress on the target site.